YumaIshigooka/dockerCleaner/README.md

 # dockerCleaner
-clean stopped containers &amp; their respective images
+Clean stopped containers &amp; their respective images all at the same time.